When you’re sending electronic documents, capturing an electronic signature is a vital component that you shouldn’t overlook.

 DocuSign and SignNow are both focused on building an electronic signature solution that you can use to grow your business.

-Let’s take a closer look at the services they provide and see how they stack up to one another.
+Let’s take a closer look at the services they provide and see how they stack up against one another.

-When preparing documents, both DocuSign and SignNow follow a similar workflow, but there are a few key differences.
+When preparing documents, both DocuSign and SignNow follow a similar workflow, with a few key differences.

-DocuSign will ask users to add recipients before asking them to place fields on top of their document PDF.
-From there, it’s as simple as composing a quick message and clicking send.
+DocuSign will ask users to add recipients and then ask them to place fields on top of their PDF document.
+From there, it’s as simple as composing a quick message and clicking “send.”

-SignNow offers a slightly different experience because the first thing you’ll see when logging in is your customer dashboard—not a prompt to upload your document PDF.
+SignNow offers a slightly different experience because the first thing you’ll see when logging in is your customer dashboard—not a prompt to upload your PDF document.

-Once you upload a document, it will appear inside your client dashboard.
+Once you upload a document, it will appear in your client dashboard.
 After you select it, you can edit signers and place drag-and-drop fields from within the user interface.

-When the document is sent for signature, signers follow the link, sign in the allotted spaces, and close out the document.
+When a document needs to be signed, signers follow the link, sign in the designated spaces, and then close the document.
 It’s user-friendly, simple, and efficient.

-Once you’ve got the basics down, the simplicity that DocuSign brings to the table actually becomes a hindrance because you’ll need to navigate into other menus in order to manage documents, review signatures, and take advantage of templates.
+Once you’ve got the basics down, the simplicity that DocuSign brings to the table actually becomes a hindrance because you’ll need to navigate to other menus to manage documents, review signatures, and take advantage of templates.

-While SignNow’s user experience isn’t as intuitive, users can navigate more easily once they grasp.
+While SignNow’s user experience isn’t as intuitive, users can navigate the platform more easily once they get used to it.